EberlyODL/heympbook/ac_dc_and_magnetism_.md

 The current coming out of the plug in the wall alternates direction.
-This is alternate current (AC).
-In the US, the current and the voltage alternate between 170 V and -170 V (the minus sign means the polarity has changed and the electrons move in the other direction).
+This is alternating current (AC).
+In the US, the voltage cycles between 170 V and -170 V (the minus sign means the polarity has changed and the electrons move - and thus the current flows - in the other direction).
 It alternates with a frequency of 60 Hz so it goes through 60 cycles (back and forth) every seconds.
-The "effective" voltage that one gets from this kind of source is 120V.
+The "effective" voltage (a kind of average over the entire cycle) is 120 V.

 - S: But why, why is it this way?
 Why those numbers?
 - M: The reason the electric company sends you AC and not a direct current (called DC) with a fixed voltage is to save energy.
 The big advantage of AC current is that it can use a machine called the transformer.
 - S: The transformer?
 What is that?
-- M:It's pretty important, but we need to learn about magnetism first!
+- M: It's pretty important, but we need to learn about magnetism first!
 - S: Okay.
 And the numbers, 120 V and 60 Hz---is there any significance?
 - M: These are somewhat arbitrary.
 This is something we chose when we first constructed the grid.
-In Europe they used, 240 V and 50 Hz.
+In Europe they use 240 V and 50 Hz.

 ## Magnetism and the Magnetic Field